Pondidum/pondidum.github.io/_drafts/2017-01-03-merging-with-eventsourcing.md

 This decision is down to personal taste:  One event is easier to handle, but means it changes whenever we need to add/modify/remove values the merge handles.
 Multiple event has better Single Responsibility, but means our undo-merge code will have to watch for multiple events, which need specifying somehow.

 Personally I opt for the multiple events system, and mark the events with an interface such as `IMergeEvent` and build a projection/stream processor to look for all events implementing it.

+## Undoing the Merge

+We have the same choice to make when undoing a merge as we did when making the merge - do we create one single undo event, or multiple?

+* user created "source_1"
+* billing info added
+* user merged with "source_2" into "target"
+* merge with "source_2" undone